 #2.
-SWIRL: Release the Wine's Aromas
+SWIRL: Unlock the Wine's Aromatic Profile

 #3.
 SMELL: Dive Into the Aromatic World of Wine